fribbels/Fribbels-Epic-7-Optimizer/README.md

   - Your antivirus might be blocking the app, try disabling it.
 I've seen issues with Avast specifically, and disabling Avast temporarily solves it.
   - Your file or folder contents might be compressed, uncheck this box on the folder: https://i.imgur.com/kSzTqek.png
   - Run the app as administrator
-  - Move the app and screenshots folder to a new file location
+  - Move the app folder to a new file location
   - Disable Windows security randomware protection: https://www.majorgeeks.com/content/page/how_to_enable_or_disable_windows_defender_exploit_guard_controlled_folder_access.html

 - If you get a error that contains "Current relative path is C:\Windows\system32..."